Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions: Supplementary information

 To realize nonlinear interaction, we couple the cavity photons with the Rydberg states of an atomic ensemble through a Raman process, as shown in Fig.~\ref{fig:rydberg}.
 The hybridization of cavity photons with Rydberg excitations (i.e., formation of polaritons) would effectively introduce photon-photon interactions.

 Strong interactions between two atoms excited into Rydberg states originate from virtual photon exchange between them.
 This redistributes the atomic population between highly-excited states.
-Even two atoms in the same Rydberg state can interact by the Van der Waals interaction, which can be calculated in second-order perturbation theory and scales as
+Even two atoms in the same Rydberg state can interact by the Van der Waals interaction, which can be calculated in second-order perturbation theory and scales as $ \frac{n^8}{\Delta_E R^6}$, where $n$ is known as the principal quantum number, $R$ is the inter-atomic distance and $\Delta_E$ is the energy defect, defined as